Buy Sock Aid | Stocking Aid [Save Up To 50% ]

 2. Stocking Donner

 These are made with comfy foam grip handles.
 The donner decreases the need to bend at the waist, strain the muscles, or get injured.
-Large foam grips help hold the handles—such assistive aids for the elderly help with severe arthritis.
-Similarly, the wide sock aids have a flat design for better support and prevent the sock aid from rolling down.
+Large foam grips help hold the handles— such assistive aids for the elderly help with severe arthritis.
+Similarly, the wide sock aids have a flat design for better support and to prevent the sock aid from rolling down.
 The sock notch on the side helps hold the sock or stocking in place on the sock aid.

 How to use a Sock Aid Device?